-Radiofrequency offers patients of Dr. Justin Lo in San Jose, California, a cutting-edge solution to pain management.
+Radiofrequency offers patients of Northern California Pain Specialists a cutting-edge solution to pain management.
 High-tech treatments like pulsed radiofrequency or continuous radiofrequency ablation are forms of neuromodulation.
 The goal is to use an electrical impulse applied to a target nerve to deaden it, stopping the pain in its tracks.
 This treatment is not right for everyone, which is why it's important to see a pain management specialist like Dr. Lo.

 What exactly is a radiofrequency treatment?

 Put simply, it's a procedure that uses radiofrequency waves to create heat.
 In medicine, radiofrequency is used in many different ways.
 For pain management, it works to disrupt nerve conduction with heat.
 The procedure is often referred to as radiofrequency ablation.